Bitcoin vs XRP Explained: Technology, Speed, and Investment Comparison

 Use Cases: Ripple vs Bitcoin

 By 2025, Bitcoin’s dominant use is as a long-duration savings asset.
 Corporate treasuries — MicroStrategy being the most visible — and sovereign wealth discussions pull from the same thesis.
 Retail holders treating it as inflation protection also value its fixed supply, no issuer, and censorship resistance.
 Transaction speed barely enters into it for this use case.
-What matters is that the monetary policy is locked in code and immune to political pressure.
+What matters is that the code locks in the monetary policy and prevents political pressure.

 RippleNet connects banks, money transfer operators, and payment service providers.
 These institutions currently move money internationally through correspondent banking chains that take days.
 These chains also tie up capital in pre-funded accounts.
 For a large bank processing hundreds of millions in daily volume, the difference between days and seconds is critical.
 It translates directly into freed-up working capital and lower per-transaction cost.
 XRP provides the on-demand liquidity that makes that settlement model work.